 - bingeing at least twice per week over six months

 - bingeing is not associated with purging (bingeing and purging may warrant a bulimia diagnosis)

 Treating Binge Eating

 If you start bingeing on occasion and are concerned, it’s important to take steps to prevent the issue from becoming a true eating disorder.
 Consider the following tips:

 - Avoid images that make you feel ashamed or insecure about your body.

-- Talk to trusted friends and family and your primary care provider about your concerns.
-When others are aware, they can assist you in seeking help should occasional overeating develop into regular binging.
+- Talk to trusted friends and family and your healthcare provider about your concerns.
+When others are aware, they can assist you in seeking help should occasional overeating develop into regular bingeing.

 There are also a number of treatment options that you could seek out, including:

 Talk therapy is the typical treatment for psychological disorders such as binge eating.
 Sessions with a therapist may be conducted one-on-one or in a group or in a family setting.

 In some cases, your healthcare provider may prescribe medication to treat the depression or anxiety that sometimes trigger binge eating.
 In extreme cases, you may be given the antiseizure medication topiramate.
 It has a history of reducing binge-eating episodes.
 This medication has extreme side effects, so it’s only offered in rare circumstances.
 Newer medications such as Vyvanse (lisdexamfetamine dimesylate) has been FDA-approved for the treatment of binge eating disorder.